lukejbyrne/pre-dad-shred-eda/README.md

 ## Scatter Plot
 ### Daily Trends

+In analyzing the scatterplots, certain plots were more indicative of potential correlations, especially when considering the hue variable, which adds a dimension of categorization to the analysis.
+Below are the key findings from the plots that warranted further inspection.

+#### Noteworthy Scatterplots:

+- **Weight vs. Kcals in/out (Hue: Gym Sessions)**: These plots showed a clustering of data points that varied with the number of gym sessions.
+This suggests that gym activity may interact with the relationship between caloric intake/outtake and weight, potentially highlighting the role of exercise in weight management.

+- **Kcals out vs. Cardio (kcals from Fitbit) (Hue: Net Diff (kcals))**: There was a visible trend where individuals with higher net calorie deficits tended to have higher calories burned according to Fitbit data.
+This could indicate an effective tracking of increased physical activity leading to larger calorie deficits.

+- **Steps vs. Cardio (kcals from Fitbit) (Hue: Kcals in)**: The plot indicated a moderate correlation between steps and calories burned during cardio, differentiated by daily calorie intake.
+It suggests that those with higher caloric intake might also be more active, which could be related to higher energy availability.

+#### Omitted Scatterplots and Reasons:

+- **Scatterplots with no discernible patterns**: Some plots showed a random dispersion of points without any apparent correlation or interaction effect with the hue variable.
+These plots were omitted from detailed analysis as they are less likely to yield actionable insights without further statistical testing.

+- **Scatterplots with sparse data**: In cases where the data points were too sparse, it was challenging to draw any conclusions about correlations or the effect of the hue variable.
+These were also omitted as they do not provide a reliable basis for analysis.

+- **Overplotted Scatterplots**: Some scatterplots had significant overplotting, making it difficult to visually assess the distribution of data points and any potential correlation.
+These require further analysis with techniques such as transparency adjustment, jittering, or alternative visualization methods to properly interpret the data.

+#### Recommendations for Further Investigation:

+- **Statistical Testing**: For scatterplots indicating potential correlations, it is advisable to conduct statistical tests, such as Pearson or Spearman correlation coefficients, to quantify the strength and direction of the relationships.

+- **Regression Analysis**: Including the hue variable as a factor in regression models could provide insights into how it moderates the relationships between the primary variables.

+- **Subgroup Analysis**: For variables where the hue indicated meaningful differences, subgroup analysis could further explore the characteristics and behaviors of these distinct groups.

+The scatterplots suggest interesting relationships between daily activities, caloric balance, and weight, especially when considering additional factors such as gym sessions.
+However, these visual analyses should be augmented with rigorous statistical methods to confirm the findings and understand the underlying dynamics.

 ### Weekly Trends
+The scatterplot analysis for weekly data reflects the aggregation of daily activities into longer-term patterns.
+The following are key observations from the plots that showed potential correlations or were particularly influenced by the hue variable.

+#### Noteworthy Scatterplots:

+- **Weekly Cardio (kcals) vs. Weekly Steps (Hue: Weight)**: There was a more pronounced correlation in the weekly data for cardio activity and steps compared to the daily data.
+The inclusion of weight as a hue variable revealed a stratification where individuals with higher body weight had a different pattern of activity, suggesting a relationship between weight and exercise habits.

+- **Mean Weight vs. Weekly Average (kcals) (Hue: Net Diff (kcals))**: This plot showed a clearer trend on a weekly scale, with mean weight appearing to correlate with weekly calorie intake, especially when considering net calorie difference.
+It suggests that weekly dietary habits might have a more direct impact on weight fluctuations compared to daily variations.

+- **Median Weight vs. Weekly Body Weight Loss % (Hue: Gym Sessions)**: The presence of gym sessions as a hue showed that individuals with more frequent gym sessions had a notable weight loss percentage, which was not as apparent in the daily data.
+This could indicate that the benefits of regular exercise on weight loss are more observable on a weekly scale.

+#### Omitted Scatterplots and Reasons:

+- **Scatterplots with Indistinct Patterns**: Several plots did not show any clear correlation or interaction with the hue variable, which made them less informative for this analysis.
+Without clear trends, these plots do not contribute significantly to understanding the weekly habits and their outcomes.

+- **Scatterplots with Sparse Data Points**: As with the daily data, some weekly scatterplots suffered from sparsity, making it difficult to discern any reliable patterns.
+These were excluded from detailed analysis due to the risk of drawing misleading conclusions from insufficient data.

+- **Scatterplots with Overlapping Points**: Overlapping data points in some scatterplots obscured any potential patterns, especially concerning the hue variable.
+These require more sophisticated visualization techniques to interpret the data accurately.

+#### Comparative Insights:

+- The weekly data seems to smooth out the daily variability, revealing trends that are less clear when looking at daily behaviors.
+This is particularly evident in the relationship between caloric intake/outtake and weight metrics.

+- The role of exercise, as evidenced by gym sessions, seems more influential on a weekly basis.
+This might be due to the cumulative effect of exercise over a week being more measurable than day-to-day fluctuations.

+- Weekly patterns offer a more stable basis for analyzing lifestyle impacts on weight and activity levels, suggesting that long-term habits are more indicative of health outcomes than daily variations.

+The analysis of weekly scatterplots reinforces the importance of examining data over various time scales to capture different aspects of behavior and outcomes.
+While daily data provides granularity, weekly data offers a broader view, which may be more aligned with long-term goals such as weight management or fitness improvement.

 ## Histogram
 ### Daily Trends

 ### Weekly Trends

 ## Cat Plot